adamstephensen/faqs/azure/languages.md

-Are there Azure resources for Azure developers ?
+## Are there PHP resources for Azure developers ?

 Sure are !
 PHP Developer Portal https://azure.microsoft.com/en-us/develop/php/